Government advice and regulations in place to stop the spread of COVID-19 have had a severe negative effect on the dining industry.

 Some restaurants may be okay with this commission, but for those working on a tight margin losing 30% per order is unthinkable.

-The other problem is the overall lack of control you have over the delivery process.
+The other problem is the overall lack of control you have over the delivery time and process.
 This can result in several issues, including:

 - You are at the mercy of the app’s algorithm.
 One day you may be at the top of the search results and receiving plenty of orders.
 A drop down the rankings the next day will result in far fewer sales.